Gerosullivan/Pangur/context/spec.md

 ## 8. Special Cells & Modifiers

-- **Board Layout JSON**
+- **Board + Initial Mice JSON**
   - `src/data/boardLayout.json` enumerates every cell with a `terrain` tag (`shadow`, `gate`, `interior`) and optional `entry` block.
 Entry metadata captures `direction` (`north`, `south`, `east`, `west`) and the number of mice queued outside that perimeter cell on turn 1.
+  - `src/data/initialMice.json` lists resident mouse seeds with `cell` + optional `tier` (defaults to `1`).
+Each entry spawns a single mouse on that cell at game start; duplicate or invalid cells fail fast at load time.
+Use higher tiers (e.g., `3`) to pre-place upgraded `3/3` mice.
-  - The loader validates that entry cells live on the perimeter and that their direction matches the side they touch; invalid layouts fail fast at build time.
+  - The loaders validate that entry cells live on the perimeter and that their direction matches the side they touch; invalid layouts fail fast at build time.
-  - UI + gameplay both hydrate directly from this file: updating `incomingMice` immediately changes the shared queue sizing and gate-line placement targets with no code changes.
+  - UI + gameplay both hydrate directly from these files: updating `incomingMice` changes queue sizing/placement, and editing `initialMice.json` changes resident spawns with no code changes.

 - **Meow Zones**
   - Only the open gates `B5`, `C5`, and `D5` emit meow.
 A cat must stand on one of these cells for its meow value to count toward Meowge.